Skip to content

 • Voluntary excess: You’ll also have an option to make a voluntary excess payment on top of the compulsory sum; this should reduce your monthly premiums because you’re telling your insurer that you only intend to claim in serious circumstances

-How do excess payments work?
+How do excess payments work when I make a claim?

-Example one – the clumsy cat
+Example one

-Example two – the haphazard husband
+Example two

 Are excess payments the same for all types of home insurance claims?

-Some home insurance claims are worth much more than others, and will usually require a higher excess amount.
+Some home insurance claims are worth much more than others and will usually require a higher excess amount.

 This is what you would have to pay towards your subsidence claim before your insurer covers the rest – but compared to the actual repair costs you’d face without cover, that won’t seem like much.